Security Update: Phishing Emails and Booking Information

 Customer name

-Contact details (email and/or phone number)
+Contact details (email address and/or phone number)

-Booking dates and booking value
+Booking dates

-What we are doing
+What we have done

-Isolated the affected computer
+Isolating the affected computer

-Worked with independent an IT specialist to help secure our systems
+Working with independent IT specialist

-Reviewed system access logs to understand the scope of the incident
+Reviewing system access logs to understand the scope of the incident

-Reported the incident to the Information Commissioner’s Office (ICO) and Police Scotland
+Reporting the incident to the Information Commissioner’s Office (ICO) and Police Scotland

 Current position